 I recommend you download the jpegs in this post, print them out and place a thin sheet of paper over them and trace each of the three exercises.
 Complete all the pages at home and bring them to class to hand in at 11 a.m. on Wed.
 July 9th.
 If you don't have tracing paper, just use regular printer paper.
-Use a light table (if you have one) or a small light placed under a glass coffee table.
 History's most famous posters - Designer Blog.
 The internet’s capability to turn striking visual images into widely circulating memes has forever changed the status of poster design.

 Consider Shepard Fairey’s famous poster, “Hope“, featuring Barack Obama, which managed to effectively become a major campaign asset despite never securing Obama’s approval (or that of Getty Images, which owned the source photograph).
 It was the “Keep Calm and Carry On” poster, however, that inspired this blog post.
 Untitled.
 Throughout history, there have been countless amazing poster designs, whether they be political posters, movie posters, or event posters.

 I’m going to count down my top 15 poster designs from history, based on how influential and how aesthetically pleasing they were.
 Along the way, I'll also toss in some Creative Market products that will help you achieve a similar look.
 Unfortunately I couldn’t include any magazine covers, editorial spreads, brochures, etc… strictly poster designs here folks.
 Metropolis.
 Anatomy of a Character - Fonts.com - Fonts.com.
 By Ilene Strizver How do you tell one typeface from another?